 - Serving as a curricular laboratory for faculty to experiment with course design and content

 Faculty and student participation in university and college governance is vital to the proper functioning and success of the university.
-Honors alumni and friends are engaged through the Cohen Honors Advisory Board.
+The College ByLaws establish the University Honors College Council and outline college policies and governance structure.

 The University Honors College Council is the governing board and decision-making body for the college.
 The full council meets at least once each semester and is comprised of the Student Council and the Faculty Council.
 The University Honors College Council is chaired by the Dean and chaired administratively by the Assistant to the Dean.